Defense tells jurors Theranos founder Elizabeth Holmes is no 'villain' | Law-Order

 Defense tells jurors Theranos founder Elizabeth Holmes is no 'villain'

-Theranos founder Elizabeth Holmes is not a villain but rather a hard-working businesswoman whose company failed, her lawyer told jurors on Wednesday at the former Silicon Valley star's trial on federal fraud charges arising from her actions at the now-defunct blood-testing startup once valued at $9 billion.
+Theranos founder Elizabeth Holmes is not a villain but rather a hard-working, young and naive businesswoman whose company simply failed, her lawyer told jurors on Wednesday at the former Silicon Valley star's trial on federal fraud charges involving the now-defunct blood-testing startup once valued at $9 billion.

-Theranos founder Elizabeth Holmes is not a villain but rather a hard-working businesswoman whose company failed, her lawyer told jurors on Wednesday at the former Silicon Valley star's trial on federal fraud charges arising from her actions at the now-defunct blood-testing startup once valued at $9 billion.
-Lance Wade, a lawyer for Holmes, began the defense's opening statement in one of the most closely watched trials of a U.S. corporate executive in years.
-Wade spoke after the prosecution in its opening statement to the jury said Holmes had engaged in "lying and cheating" to attain wealth and fame.
+Theranos founder Elizabeth Holmes is not a villain but rather a hard-working, young and naive businesswoman whose company simply failed, her lawyer told jurors on Wednesday at the former Silicon Valley star's trial on federal fraud charges involving the now-defunct blood-testing startup once valued at $9 billion.
+Lance Wade, a lawyer for Holmes, delivered the defense's opening statement in one of the most closely watched trials of a U.S. corporate executive in years.
+Wade spoke after the prosecution in its opening statement said Holmes had engaged in a scheme of "lying and cheating" to attain wealth and fame at the expense of investors and patients.

 ALSO READ